The Top Line vs The Bottom Line

 Beyond that, there are some other terms and profitability concepts you should know.
 When an executive, analyst, investor, or business owner talks about profits, he or she may be referring to one of three different types of profit:

 - Operating Profit - Operating profit refers to the total pre-tax earnings of an enterprise from the operating activity in which it is engaged.
-This is calculated by taking the gross profit and backing out things that fall into a category known as selling, general, and administrative expenses.
-You can read more about operating profit here.
+It is calculated by taking the gross profit and backing out things that fall into a category known as selling, general, and administrative expenses.

 Use Profit and Profit Margin Figures to Do Basic Valuation Analysis

 Once you have figured out the top line and bottom line figures, you can go one step further and use them to perform some basic valuations on different companies.
-Earlier today, I updated an older article called Peter Lynch's Secret Formula for Valuing a Stock's Growth, which broke out three different valuation multiples that a person can use to try and compare how "expensive" one company is to another, at least on a first-pass basis.
+The article Peter Lynch's Secret Formula for Valuing a Stock's Growth breaks out three different valuation multiples that a person can use to try and compare how "expensive" one company is to another, at least on a first-pass basis.

 The three metrics included in that article are the p/e ratio, which tells you how expensive a company is relative to its net income, the PEG ratio, which attempts to adjust the p/e ratio for growth in the underlying profits, and the dividend-adjusted PEG ratio, which goes one step further than that and attempts to factor in not only growth, but dividend income (given its role in generating total return).